Pictures

 Spine: "37"

-Proofs: "WaA25?", located on: pommel (2x), stud nut, backstrap, under grips, underside of both grips, and scabbard ball.
+Proofs: "WaA25?", located on: pommel (2x), stud nut, backstrap, under grips, underside of both grips, and scabbard ball finial.

 Scabbard: "Rich.
 A. Herder" and "3228"

-Before World War II, the Elite Diamant Werks (Elite Diamond Works) produced bicycles.
+Before the Second World War, the Elite Diamant Werks (Elite Diamond Works) produced bicycles.
 The first Diamant bicycles were made in 1885.
-During World War II, they also produced small motorcycles.
-After World War II, the Works fell into Russian hands and became part of the East German State.
+During the War, they also produced small motorcycles.
+Post-War, the Works fell into Russian hands and became part of the East German State.
 The company continued producing bicycles and developed alloy bicycle components, including the first alloy bicycles.
 Diamant bicycles won world road race championships in the late 1950s.
 Diamant was privatized in 1992, following German reunification, and, today, is the oldest bicycle factory still operating in Germany.

 Spine: "39"